WaAaaAterfall/WaAaaAterfall.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
+Hi there!
+I'm currently a first-year Electrical and Computer Engineering Ph.D student at Duke University, working with Professor <a href='https://pearsonlab.github.io'>John Pearson</a>.